yrsegal/rejuvenation-modpack/README.md

   Show types and stat boosts visually in battle.
 - CleanerPrismPower.rb
   Makes a Rejuvenation-exclusive ability cleaner.
+- DarkCutsceneAna.rb
+  Adds an Ana route to a specific cutscene.
 - FixBasculegionForms.rb
   Fixes Basculegion's forms on evolution.
 (Currently, female basculegion does not recieve the proper icon or stats.)
 - FixCdAName.rb